— Maria Montessori

 “To aid life, leaving it free, however, to unfold itself, that is the basic task of the educator,” she said.
 “Follow the child.”

-In January 1907, she opened her first Casa dei Bambini (Children’s House) in Rome’s ghetto for 3-7 year olds.
-Her success astounded the educational communities of her time.
+In January 1907, she opened her first Casa dei Bambini (Children’s House) in Rome’s ghetto for 3–7 year olds.
+Her success astounded the world.
+Children thrived in classrooms designed with purpose and beauty, where independence and imagination were treasured as essential tools for development.

 “The first duty of an education is to stir up life, but leave it free to develop,” she said.